SpencerTinnin/e621dl/README.md

 By default, all posts' info are stored in local database.
 So, if `post_source` set to `db`, all info, e.g. rating, creation date or link to file will be from there, not from e621 api.
 In combination with local file cache, this can be used to recreate folders with new filtering, more strict or more relaxed. `api` is default, but this can be overwritten in `Defaults` section.

+### Format of filenames

+By default, filenames looks like `1572867.jpg`, but you can change it, using with format field.
+Example:

+`format = Artist name -- {artist} and score is {score}`

+Will produce this file:

+`Artist name -- suncelia and score is 17.1572867.jpg`

+Following fields are supported:

+* id
+* rating
+* id
+* md5
+* file_ext
+* score
+* fav_count
+* artist
+* file_size
+* width
+* height
+* author
+* creator_id

+Notes:

+* author is uploader's username, not artist's name.
+Use artist for that. creator_id
+* creator_id is id of uploader, not artist

+There may be more supported fields in the future, but I don't promise anything unless you create a feature request in [Issues](https://github.com/lurkbbs/e621dl/issues).

+### Order metatag family

+Metatags like `order:score` and other `order:smth` are not compatible with main post iteration mechanism, looking for all posts after some post id.
+Instead, pagination is use.
+That means:

+* If a post is added or removed between pages, some other post could be skipped
+* The can be no more than 750 pages or 750*320 = 240'000 posts

+No skip is guaranteed only for first page, that is first 320 posts.

 ## Section [Defaults]

 This section sets default values for all search groups and for prefilter.
 Default values can be set for this search group optinons: